ramsrvn/ramsrvn.github.io/projects.md

 permalink: /projects/
 ---

 This page contains information on a few selected projects.
-Anything not listed here are private projects.

 ## Software Complexity Analyzer

 It is an Eclipse plugin developed to measure the complexity of software, a linear time algorithm was developed to count the number of paths in the software.
 In the past, polynomial algorithms were used.